sanxy/Unique-Note/PrivacyPolicy.md

 Advertising helps us to keep our app free for you to use.
 Ads won’t be displayed after purchasing “Premium” in-app product.

-AdMob is an advertising service provided by AdMob Google Inc.
+AdMob/StartApp is an advertising service provided by AdMob Google Inc.
-AdMob may use and collect anonymous data about your interests to customize advertising in our app.
+AdMob/StartApp may use and collect anonymous data about your interests to customize advertising in our app.
 To do that AdMob uses unique user-resettable Advertising ID, provided by Google Play services.
 Advertising ID enables users to reset their identifier or opt out of personalized ads (interest-based ads) within Google Play apps (including our app).